 Myth: You must have perfect timing to make money in the markets to pick highs and lows exactly

-Truth: Trading is not about picking the highs and lows, it’s about reading the charts from right to left…
+Truth: Trading is not about picking the highs and lows, it’s about reading the charts from left to right…

 You don’t have to pick exact market turning points to make money trading like many people think.
 You do have to read the chart, the story on the chart and understand what it’s trying to tell you.
 You then look for price action signals that ‘make sense’ with that chart’s story.

 In this recent Gold chart, we can see that the story on the chart was this: